-- Larger footprint: A swing bridge will occupy as much room when it is open as it does closed.
+- Larger footprint: A swing bridge will occupy as much room when it is open as it does when it's closed.
 For multi-level layouts or other installations where vertical clearance is at a premium, this may still be a better option.
 Plan accordingly.

 - Larger hinge: Because all of the weight of the bridge will be placed on one side, additional support is recommended.
 A piano hinge works well.
-For large or heavy bridges, a support post and caster may be required.
+For large or heavy bridges, a support post and a caster may be required.

 - Tapered open end: Like a lift bridge, the end opposite the hinge much accommodate the radius of the swing.
-On a swing bridge, the easiest way to accommodate this is to make this end a 45° angle.
+On a swing bridge, the easiest way to accommodate this is to make this end a 45-degree angle.
 You can also measure and cut a curved radius.

 - Multi-level: Although more complicated, a swing bridge can be built to move several levels at once.

-- Kill Switch: Getting power to the bridge is as simple as a flexible wire connection.
+- Kill switch: Getting power to the bridge is as simple as a flexible wire connection.
 But what about an open bridge?
 Prevent disaster by wiring the track on the bridge and its approaches as its own block.
-Installing a kill switch (a push button or mechanical relay will work.)
+Installing a kill switch (a push-button or mechanical relay will work.)
 This can shut off power to the bridge and the approaches when open.